1/3

 Reduced costs

-Migrating to a more efficient database can lower operational costs by reducing hardware and software maintenance requirements, optimizing resource utilization, and lowering licensing fees.
+Migrating to a more efficient PostgreSQL database can lower operational costs by reducing hardware and software maintenance requirements, optimizing resource utilization, and lowering licensing fees.

 • Fact 2/6